Having an online freelance portfolio can fast-track your growth in the gig economy.

 - Finding skilled copywriters for the job

-You also need to perform keyword research to help your content rank in search engines.
-This is important if you want to generate free, recurring traffic to your portfolio site.
+You must also perform keyword research to help your content rank in search engines.
+This is important to generate free, recurring traffic to your portfolio site.

 Use free tools like AnswerThePublic to find potential target keywords and weave them into your content’s title, subheadings, and main body.